 “We’re trying to get as much public interest in these species as possible so people know more about them and are aware they’re in their environment,” Sunquist Blunden said.

 Currently, 23 action plans — one each for 11 birds, five fish, four mammals, two reptiles and one amphibian — are available for the public to read about and remark on until March 13.

 Sunquist Blunden said that after these plans close, the remaining listed species plans will be open for comment until the end of May.

 “We don’t know all the answers,” Sunquist Blunden said.
 “By putting these out there at this early stage, we’re hoping people will let us know how the plans might impact them.”

-“Some of these plans address major societal problems instead of management problems,” Frederick said.
-“I think the crowdsourcing option was the right way to go.”
+“Some of these plans address major societal problems instead of management problems,” Frederick said, adding that soliciting the public involvement “was the right way to go.”

 After the public’s opinions are collected, the FWC will work to integrate the plans.
-This means they will look for commonalities– where an animal lives, what it eats – and plan to conserve multiple species at the same time.
+This means the agency will look for commonalities — where an animal lives, what it eats — and plans to conserve multiple species at the same time.

 “The ultimate goal is to conserve them to the point that they don’t need to be listed anymore,” Sunquist Blunden said.